DataDog/datadog-ci/README.md

 Commands are stored in the [src/commands](src/commands) folder.

-The skeleton of a command is composed of a README, an `index.ts` and a folder fo the tests.
+The skeleton of a command is composed of a README, an `index.ts` and a folder for the tests.

 ```bash
 src/